ultravideo/uvgComm/kamailio/README.md

 apt-get install kamailio kamailio-postgres-modules postgresql postgresql-contrib kamailio-presence-modules kamailio-tls-modules
 ```

+After Kamailio has been installed, we can start configuring its various aspects.

-## Configure script Variables
+## Configure kamctlrc for control tools

-Configuration file:
+Kamailio uses control tools to ease operations such as adding or removing users.
+The Kamailio control tool configuration file is found at:
 ```
 /etc/kamailio/kamctlrc
 ```

-Set SIP_DOMAIN to Kamailio host’s public IP address or domain name.
+First, set SIP_DOMAIN to Kamailio host’s public IP address or domain name.
+This will be the server address used in Kvazzup.
 ```
 SIP_DOMAIN=10.0.0.2
 ```

-Next, find and set DBENGINE to PGSQL
+Next, find and set DBENGINE to PGSQL (or any other alternative database if desired):
 ```
 DBENGINE=PGSQL
 ```

 ## Create PostgreSQL database

-Next we start creating the database.
-Create a .pgpass file in home folder with postgres user and password:
+Next we start creating the database that will hold the users details as well as their location information so they can be called from anywhere on the internet.
+Create a `.pgpass` file in /root folder (home folder of root) with postgres as the username and password:
 ```
 *:*:*:postgres:postgres
 ```